Importing Apache mod_rewrite Rules

 127.0.0.1 mysite_com

-Note that we are using “_”, instead of “.” for domain separators.
-This is to prevent web browser from trying to resolve the domain name by using a DNS server.
+Notice that you are using "_" instead of "." for domain separators.
+This is to prevent the Web browser from trying to resolve the domain name by using a Domain Name System (DNS) server.

-4. Verify that the host names were setup correctly by opening web browser and making requests to http://www_mysite_com/iisstart.htm and to http://mysite_com/iisstart.htm
+5. Verify that the host names were setup correctly by opening a Web browser and going to the sites http://www_mysite_com/iisstart.htm and to http://mysite_com/iisstart.htm.

 #For sites running on a port other than 80: